College may be an incredible experience, and earning a degree can be the proudest achievement of one’s life.

 You could learn first-hand from industry experts.

-Reading will undoubtedly provide the solution to how to be successful without going to college.
+Reading is an important solution to how to be successful without going to college.

 Many college courses necessitate a substantial amount of reading.